Whitehouse Ward, Ipswich: Amenities

 The area is the main catchment for Westbourne Sports College (Secondary), which is fed by Primary feeder schools, Springfield and Whitehouse Junior School.
 A small shopping arcade serves the area.
 The local pub is the Flying Horse.

-The former Whitehouse Residents' Association building in Limerick Close was reopened in 2014 as The Meeting Place, which has function and meeting rooms, a cafe and garden open to local residents and others.

 Ward profile, 2008

 Whitehouse Ward is located at the north western edge of Ipswich.
 In 2005 it had a population of about 7,600.
 The population is slightly younger than the Ipswich average with a high proportion of young families.